fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ### File extensions

-The Compositeur Digital processes the file extension to setup the various elements of an environment.
-The `file extension` indicating the type of document is usually 3 to 4 characters following the dot in the file name :
+The Compositeur Digital uses the file extension to setup the various elements of an environment.
+The `file extension` indicating the type of document is usually a set of 3 to 4 characters following the dot in the file name :

 - Images : photo1.jpg, photo2.png
 - Presentation : pres1.pptx, pres2.pdf